x86_64 IDT

 The Interrupt Descriptor Table (IDT) is a data structure on the x86_64 and x86 architectures.
 It is used for associating interrupt requests with interrupt routines.
 The IDT consists of 256 vectors and contains three types of interrupt routines:

 - Exceptions: events generated by the CPU.
 They have a fixed mapping from the first and up to 32 interrupt vectors.
-Exceptions are mostly run-time errors in the program's code, and could be as trivial as a divide by zero or completely non fixable during runtime like a segmentation fault, forcing you to kill the offending process.
+Exceptions are mostly run-time errors in the program's code, and could be as trivial as a divide by zero or completely non-fixable during runtime like a segmentation fault, forcing you to kill the offending process.

 - Hardware interrupt/IRQ: events generated by hardware.
 The mapping depends on how the PIC is programmed.
 These are routines for things like a timer, the keyboard, or even a disk.

 - Software interrupt: events generated by the software.
 These are defined by the operating system.
-Linux usually maps syscalls to vector 0x80, however, you can map them anywhere you want as long as they don't conflict with exception or hardware mappings.
+Linux usually maps syscalls to vector 0x80, however, you can map them anywhere you want as long as they don't conflict with exceptions or hardware mappings.

 In real mode, the IDT is called the Interrupt Vector Table (IVT).
 The BIOS also provides simple interrupts for interacting with the hardware.
 It can also provide a memory map, which is the primary way for BIOS bootloaders to detect memory and pass it onto the operating system.